Green fleet management: an opportunity for telcos?

-Sustainability is a key focus for operators and their enterprise customers.
-The growing focus on sustainability is opening new ways for telcos to offer enablement services.
-This article explores the role of telcos in offering fleet management enablement services.
+Green fleet management is becoming increasingly important as sustainability is a key focus for operators and their enterprise customers.
+The growing emphasis on sustainability is paving the way for telcos to offer enablement services.
+This article delves into the role of telcos in providing fleet management enablement services.

 The role for telcos in fleet management